0

 One of Australia's first confectioners was Stedman- Henderson Sweets founded by James Stedman in 1840.
 Sir MacPherson Robertson founded McRobertson's Steam Confectionery Works in 1880 and Abel Hoadley started Hoadley's Chocolates around 1912.
 Below are some of Australia's most loved lollies and chocolates.
 Go back in time to your childhood.
 Check out our Retro Lollies category.

-Employing over 3000 people and exporting to 15 countries MacRobertsons was the largest confectionery company in the southern hemisphere producing over 700 chocolate and confectionery lines from their factory in Fitzroy and later at Ringwood, Melbourne.
+Employing over 3000 people and exporting to 15 countries MacRobertsons Steam Confectionery Works was the largest confectionery company in the southern hemisphere producing over 700 chocolate and confectionery lines from their factory in Fitzroy and later at Ringwood, Melbourne.

-Cadbury took over MacRobertsons in 1967 and still produces and sells many of the original MacRobertson products including Cherry Ripes, Freddo Frogs & Old Gold Chocolate.
+Cadbury took over MacRobertsons; in 1967 and still produces and sells many of the original MacRobertson products including Cherry Ripe, Freddo Frogs & Old Gold Chocolate.
+Some are still made at the old Ringwood factory.

 Vintage Freddo Advert.